A Novel of Love, Empire, and Erasure

 2026

-Nikwasi mound deed transferred to the Eastern Band of Cherokee Indians.
+Nikwasi mound deed transferred from the Town of Franklin to the Eastern Band of Cherokee Indians.
 The land returns.

 Sign up for updates on Emperor of the Cherokee — release dates, readings, events, and the stories behind the story.